What? Continue the story when the beast wasn't the beast anymore?

 - Most of the Caverns of Time missions in World of Warcraft fit this description.
 The Caverns of Time allows players to visit points in Azeroth's history mostly to help the Bronze Dragonflight prevent the mysterious Infinite Dragonflight from altering the past.
 Of the four Caverns of Time instances, one takes place before any of the Warcraft games (Opening the Dark Portal), making it a Prequel.
 Two more instances recreate and expand on key campaigns in Warcraft III (Culling of Stratholme and Battle for Mount Hyjal), making them arguably Interquels or arguably POV Sequels, depending on whether you regard the original versions as the real timeline or the Caverns of Time versions.
 The remaining one, Escape from Durnholde Keep, is definitely an Interquel, set years after Warcraft II and years before Warcraft III and featuring a storyline never shown in any released game.

-- Halo 3: ODST takes place DURING Halo 2.
-Specifically, right after Master Chief goes through a slip space rupture.
+- Halo 3: ODST takes place during Halo 2.
+Specifically, right after Master Chief goes through a slip space rupture from Earth to the second Halo.

 - Trilby's Notes and 6 Days A Sacrifice, the final two games of the Chzo Mythos, are both interquels to the first two games.
 What is interesting is that 6 Days A Sacrifice includes a part that makes takes place after the second game, set after 6 Days, technically making it part-sequel.